 UXDA first introduced our vision of the Fintech super app solution in 2016 in the Neobank UX Fintech Case Study.
 Our team visualized how a mobile banking platform can operate and expand indefinitely through aggregating third-party products via APIs.

 This banking concept has become one of the best UX case studies, reaching more than 300,000 financial professionals from 147 countries.

-When we consider how to create a financial super app ecosystem, there's an important question to answer: how will it work technically?
-As this kind of financial digital product is complex, a banking super app could rely on 10 mobile banking trends that you probably are already familiar with:
+When we consider how to create a banking super app ecosystem, there's an important question to answer: how will it work technically?
+As this kind of financial digital product is complex, a banking super app could rely on 10 fintech trends that you are already familiar with:

 - Nudge theory